aistairc/aiaccel/docs/source/index.rst

-..
-    aiaccel-dev documentation master file, created by
-    sphinx-quickstart on Mon Jan 18 15:46:13 2021.
-    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Aiaccel
 =======

 AIST toolkit for accelerating machine learning research.

-:octicon:`cpu;1em;sd-text-primary` High-Performance Computing (HPC)
+:octicon:`zap;1em;sd-text-primary` Research-Oriented Design
+    Designed to accelerate your research written in Python

+:octicon:`cpu;1em;sd-text-primary` HPC Optimized
-    Intended to use in the HPC clusters including AI Bridging Cloud Infrastructure (ABCI).
+    Intended to use in the high-performance computing (HPC) clusters including AI Bridging Cloud Infrastructure (ABCI).

 :octicon:`server;1em;sd-text-primary` Highly Modular Design
-    Designed to let you pick up any part of aiaccel with minimal dependencies as you prefer.
+    Designed to let you pick up any part of aiaccel for your research project.

-:octicon:`zap;1em;sd-text-primary` High Compatibility
-    Compatible with the modern standard frameworks such as PyTorch Lightning and Optuna.

 .. grid::